-The classification consists of five numbers, summing to unity, that give the probability that the source is either a BNS, NSBH, BBH merger, contains at least one MassGap component, or is of Terrestrial (i.e. a background fluctuation or a glitch) origin.
+The classification consists of four numbers, summing to unity, that give the probability that the source is either a BNS, NSBH, BBH merger, or is of Terrestrial (i.e. a background fluctuation or a glitch) origin.
 See the figure in the alert contents section for the boundaries of the source classification categories in the $(m_1, m_2)$ plane.
+The boundary between NSs and BHs is set to $3M{\odot}$ .

 This assumes that terrestrial and astrophysical events occur as independent Poisson processes.
-A source-dependent weighting of matched-filter templates is used to compute the mean values of expected counts associated with each of these five categories.
+A source-dependent weighting of matched-filter templates is used to compute the mean values of expected counts associated with each of these four categories.
 The mean values are updated weekly based on observed matched-filter count rates.
 They are then used to predict the category for new triggers uploaded by search pipelines.